-• Phone the parent/carer and request that the inhaler is brought into school without delay.
+- Phone the parent/carer and request that the inhaler is brought into school without delay.
 The phone call will be logged on the pupil's Asthma Information Form (reverse side 'For Office Use' box).
-Further conversations may be appropriate, at the discretion of the school.

-Holding executive leaders to account for the educational performance of the organisation and its pupils, and the in the event of an asthma attack, staff will be unable to follow the usual Asthma Emergency inhaler procedures and will be reliant on calling 999 and awaiting the Emergency Services.
+Further conversations may be appropriate, at the discretion of the school. - If the parent/carer fails to supply the inhaler as requested, write to the parent using the example letter.
+This repeats the request for the inhaler and states that without the inhaler, in the event of an asthma attack, staff will be unable to follow the usual Asthma Emergency inhaler procedures and will be reliant on calling 999 and awaiting the Emergency Services.
 The letter will be filed with the child's asthma information form.